Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

     ![Store Details](../../Assets/Screenshots/POS/Management/Stores/Store/BasicData/BasicData.png "[Store Details]")

+    The following entities have been automatically created:
-    In the *DataHub* module, the following attribute sets have been created:
+    - In the *DataHub* module, the following attribute sets have been created:
         - *Orders channel POS Store "Name of new store"*
         - *Line items channel POS Store "Name of new store"*
         - *Payment items channel POS Store "Name of new store"*
         - *Orders channel POS Store "Name of new store"*
         - *Discount items channel POS Store "Name of new store"*

-    Additionally, your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
+     - Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
+    - In the *Omni-Channel* module, a connection *POS store "Name of new store"* has been created.

 ## Configure the store details